-Single mothers may face significant economic handicaps, an issue of particular concern in Latin America and the Caribbean where 11% of households are headed by a single parent -- the highest rate of any region in the world -- and most of those households are headed by single mothers.
-Single parent households have a sole income earner who must also labor at … [Read more...] about The Challenges of Being a Single Mother in Latin America and the Caribbean
+Single mothers may face significant economic handicaps, an issue of particular concern in Latin America and the Caribbean where 11% of households are headed by a single parent—the highest rate of any region in the world—and most of those households are led by single mothers.
+This already large share almost triples when taking into account mothers without a partner who live with … [Read more...] about The Challenges of Being a Single Mother in Latin America and the Caribbean

 The “Tiendita” and the Survival of Microenterprises Amid Competition from Large Firms